VrushankPatel/interview-matters/java-text-blocks/README.md

 - Empty lines at the start or end are handled carefully.
 - Mixing text blocks with regular strings requires attention to concatenation.

+## Common Pitfalls & Edge Cases

+- Trailing whitespace on lines may be preserved if not part of common indentation.
+- Empty lines at the start or end are handled carefully; leading/trailing empty lines are stripped.
+- Mixing text blocks with regular strings requires attention to concatenation and formatting.
+- Indentation is based on the closing `"""`; ensure proper alignment to avoid unexpected whitespace.

 ## References

 - [Oracle Java Documentation: Text Blocks](https://docs.oracle.com/en/java/javase/15/text-blocks/index.html)